OKSDGIT/RepoPBL/CasosPBL/2021/en/Task02/Task02-CSP-Report.md

 ## Introduction

 This report applies the **Competency Specification Process (CSP)** to the Problem-Based Learning (PBL) scenario entitled **"Traffic Control"**, which engages students in designing a computational solution using **Turing Machines** to address vehicle monitoring and classification on highways.
-The task integrates formal methods and systems thinking to model a real-world problem posed by the Bahia Department of Transport Infrastructure (DERBA).
+The task integrates formal methods and systems thinking to model a real-world problem posed by the Department of Transport Infrastructure.

 Through the CSP methodology, competencies are extracted and structured based on the analysis of the task description, relevant knowledge domains, learning objectives, and behavioral dispositions.
 The goal is to define a robust competency framework aligned with both **technical skill development** and **collaborative problem solving**.